sdmans/shopping-app-updated/README.md

 * Angular Material | Design Framework
 * Figma, Gravit Designer, or hand drawn | Initial UI designs

-Phase 1: Initial Setup for Project Start
+**Phase 1: Initial Setup for Project Start**
 * [x] Finish ReadMe file with initial details about the project
 * [x] Create MVP section of readme for project.
 What do you need to get the functionality for the project working and what can wait?
 * [x] Unable to locate API, will be using manual data.
 * [x] Create basic angular project connected to Firebase
 * [x] Add Angular Material to project

-Phase 2: Create pages for initial project and test features [x] Create the components listed above, including the main, list, account, profile, log in, and register components [x] Create list view using Angular Material
+**Phase 2: Create pages for initial project and test features**
+* [x] Create the components listed above, including the main, list, account, profile, log in, and register components
+* [x] Create list view using Angular Material
-[x] Create method to add and remove items to list with test data [x] Create initial profile view including roommates list and store locations.
+* [x] Create method to add and remove items to list with test data
-[]
+* [x] Create initial account management view including roommates list and store locations
+* [] Create initial profile view and include a test recent recipes item that automatically adds items to a list
+* [] Create a way for users to view a previous list in the profile view that lets them add it to the list view

 Minimum Viable Product